- FAQs relating to the use of the CCF Research Management System (RMS)

 What additional information would be appropriate to included within the supporting documentation?

-This can form a key component of the application and so it is important to target information that will support and enhance the content within the main application form, for example, letters of support, important research papers in press/draft that provide further background to the research plans, diagrams to clarify a complicated trial protocol etc. It should not be used to provide details that should have been included in the research plans (or any other part of the form) or as a means to submit all documents loosely related to the programme of research in the hope that this will strengthen the bid.
+For Stage 1 applications the only supporting document that can be uploaded is a list of references, with a maximum file size of 5Mb.
+For Stage 2 applications, the supporting documents can form a key component of the application and so it is important to target information that will support and enhance the content within the main application form.
+Examples of appropriate documents to attach include letters of support, important research papers in press/draft that provide further background to the research plans, and diagrams to clarify a complicated trial protocol.
+Supporting documentation should not be used to provide details that should have been included in the research plans (or any other part of the form) or as a means to submit all documents loosely related to the programme of research in the hope that this will strengthen the bid.
+A maximum of five separate files with a combined total file size of 5Mb may be uploaded.

 Do you pay Full Economic Costs (FEC)?